tu-delft-library/MSc-Planning-for-Personal-Data/book/introduction/introduction.md

 ## Attribution

 This pilot material was developed in collaboration between Narmin Rzayeva (TU Delft Research Data & Software training team), Paige Folsom (Data Literacy Project @ TU Delft Library Education Support), and TU Delft data stewards Janine Strandberg and Nicolas Dintzner.
-Special thanks to the piloting coordinators, instructors, and students of TIL5055 for their partnership.
+Thank you to Guilherme Ferreira Sêco de Alvarenga for assisting in the creation of the Jupyter book.
+And special thanks to the piloting coordinators, instructors, and students of TIL5055 for their partnership.